mflova/mflova-coding-guidelines/python/typing/typing.md

 Links: [Mypy documentation](https://mypy.readthedocs.io/en/stable/type_inference_and_annotations.html)

+Take into account that when you type `float`, this also accepts any subtype such as `int` or `bool`.
+However, when we use runtime checks (such as `isisntance`) this will check ONLY that type/class.
+Not any subtype.

 ## Kind of types

 Basic types are considered to be known (Union, List, int...).
 This section explains the